hediet/node-reload/README.md

 ### Plain Hot Require

-`hotRequire` is the way to go if you just want to watch a module for changes.
+`hotRequire` is the way to go if you just want to watch a module and its dependencies for changes.

 ```ts
 import { enableHotReload, hotRequire } from "@hediet/node-reload";